 Music at Work

 The idea that whistling while you work helps get the job done may have started as a Disney tale, but the combination of music and work may be more beneficial than Snow White could have ever imagined.
-Although research has suggested listening to music in the workplace improves productivity, office employees are still split on the idea.
+Although, office employees are still split on the idea.
 While some prefer an added melody, others would rather throw on their noise-canceling headphones and get through their day without distractions.

 So how many people prefer workplace playlists?
-We surveyed 1,005 employees and employers about workplace music’s effect on their productivity, as well as the audio to which they preferred listening.
+We surveyed 1,005 employees and employers about workplace music’s effect on their productivity as well as about the audio to which they preferred listening.
 Continue reading to see what we learned about office tunes.

 Are You Listening?